Tia launches a clinic that places the menstrual cycle at the center of care

 For Tia, the benefits of understanding menstrual health extend far beyond fertility.

 “Women’s health is cyclic and changes every single day of a woman’s cycle,” says Yost.
 With that said, the company is only just now starting to do clinical research to test the validity of its thesis.
-“For us to be able to do any sort of clinical research on women is very very challenging,” says Yost.
+“For us to be able to do any sort of clinical research on women is very, very challenging,” says Yost.
 “All of these things can take a really long time because it takes so much information to diagnose.”

 For investors like Homebrew’s Hunter Walk, companies like Tia sit at the intersection of a few promising trends — but the investment was driven by the passion the founders expressed for the mission they were on.

-“Women and specifically millennial women and younger are increasingly becoming targeted by venture backed companies,” says Walk.
+“Women and specifically millennial women and younger are increasingly becoming targeted by venture-backed companies,” says Walk.
 “For years and years and years that audience was unrecognized and underserved… [But with Tia] what we saw was a checkbox on the founders and their abilities.
 They checked the box on the audience… and because they were going not just with generic women’s health but cycle-targeted women’s care, we thought that was the right and differentiated approach thinking about healthcare for women.”